 What do you need to provide?

-iVisa will assist Japanese obtaining the invitation letter and the entire process that comes with acquiring it.
+iVisa will assist the Japanese obtaining the invitation letter and the entire process required.
 Just submit a few things so that iVisa can begin the process.
 Here is a list of what you need:

-Valid passport – chances are that you already posses one.
-Just make sure that you take a look at its expiry date.
-Additionally, the passport needs to be valid for at least another six months from your date of arrival in Russia.
-If it is is not, your application will be denied.
+- Valid passport – chances are that you already have one.
+Just ensure that you take a look at its expiry date.
+As a plus, the passport has to be valid for at least six months from your date of arrival in Russia.
+If it is is not, your application will be easily denied.

-Valid e-mail address – after processing, iVisa will send you the invitation letter via e-mail.
-It is extremely important to provide a valid e-mail address.
+- Valid e-mail address – iVisa will send you the invitation letter through an e-mail.
+That's why is so important to provide a valid e-mail address.
 Make sure that the spelling is correct.
 Otherwise, your visa may end up to someone else or nowhere at all.

-Proof of accommodation – you can produce such evidence by uploading a hotel booking, Airbnb confirmation, or you can upload a letter from a host in Russia.
+- Proof of accommodation – you can get this evidence by uploading a hotel booking, Airbnb confirmation, or you can just upload a letter from a host in Russia.

-Business card – this applies to people who want to travel to Russia on a business visa.
+- Business card – this applies to people who want to travel to Russia applying for a business visa.

-- Accepted payment – the payment to iVisa is made before submitting your application.
+- Accepted payment – the payment to iVisa is made while filling in your application.
 As methods of payment, iVisa accepts PayPal in addition to credit/debit cards payment.